simpleappcreator/simple-app/readme.md

     npm install simple-app

-All you have to do is require it!

 ![screenshot][1]

 It has all the Express, Mongoose, Socket.io, Jade, Passport, and all that stuff pre-configured for you.